LudoNarrative/ClimateChange/README.md

 1. First commit the submodule's changes
 (You can make changes to the compiler directly in ClimateChange/asp-phaser-generator-2/.
 No need to make a separate clone.)
 Navigate to ClimateChange/asp-phaser-generator-2/

-`git commit`
+		git commit

-2. Then tell the main project, ClimateChange, to track the updated version and commit Navigate to ClimateChange/
+2. Then tell the main project, ClimateChange, to track the updated version and commit.
+Navigate to ClimateChange/

 		git add asp-phaser-generator-2
 		git commit

-3. Then push both commits to their respective remote repositories
+3. Then push both commits to their respective remote repositories.

 		git push --recurse-submodules=on-demand

 ### To update your local version of the submodule from remote
 from ClimateChange: